Julie Kavner: The Simpsons

-Kavner became best known for her role as Marge Simpson on the animated television show The Simpsons, a show that continues to the present day.
+Kavner became known for her role as Marge Simpson on the animated television show The Simpsons, a show that continues to the present day.
 The Tracey Ullman Show included a series of animated shorts about the dysfunctional Simpson family.
 Voices were needed for the shorts, so the producers decided to ask Kavner and fellow cast member Dan Castellaneta to voice Marge and Homer rather than hire more actors.
 Kavner has what Hilary de Vries of The New York Times described as a "honeyed gravel voice".
 Kavner says her voice is due to "a bump on [her] vocal cords".
-Marge's voice has aged considerably throughout the series as Kavner has gotten older, and the higher register of Marge's voice in the earliest seasons had to be adjusted as it began to strain Kavner's voice.

 Although Marge is her highest profile character on the show, Kavner's favorite characters to voice are Marge's sisters Patty and Selma Bouvier because "they're really funny and sad at the same time".
 Series creator Matt Groening instructed Kavner to voice the duo as characters who "suck the life out of everything".
 Both have similar raspy voices, but Patty's voice is more masculine and has a lower register, while Selma's voice is a little sweeter.
 Kavner also provides the voices of every other female member of the Bouvier family, including Marge's mother Jacqueline, Great-Aunt Gladys (a dead relative who was introduced on season four's "Selma's Choice"), and an unnamed grandmother seen on the season six episode "Fear of Flying".